Law of Nigeria

-Customary law is derived from indigenous traditional norms and practices, including the dispute resolution meetings of pre-colonial Yoruba land secret societies and the Èkpè and Okónkò of Igboland and Ibibioland.
+Customary law is derived from indigenous traditional norms and cultural practices, including the dispute resolution meetings of pre-colonial Yoruba land secret societies and the Èkpè and Okónkò of Igboland and Ibibioland.
 Sharia Law (also known as Islamic Law) used to be used only in Northern Nigeria, where Islam is the predominant religion.
 It is also being used in Lagos State, Oyo State, Kwara State, Ogun State, and Osun State by Muslims.
 The country has a judicial branch, the highest court of which is the Supreme Court of Nigeria.